CyprienRicque/CyprienRicque/README.md

 🌱 Master student at Epitech and Tsinghua University.
 I also spent one semester studying entrepreneurship at ESCP.

-⚡ My initial education is sofware engineer, but having high interest in data related fields I am majoring in Advanced Compute and multiple ML and data related classes
+⚡ My initial education is sofware engineer, but having high interest in data related fields I am majoring in Advanced Computing and attend all ML and data related classes

 📫 How to reach me: mail ricque.cyprien@gmail.com or linkedin https://www.linkedin.com/in/cyprien-ricque/